 And then there’s the process of detoxification, which also takes a toll on the liver.
 Processing toxins releases free radicals that can deplete endogenous antioxidants within the liver over time, particularly when not eating an antioxidant rich diet.
 Over time, this depletion of antioxidants can lead to lipid peroxidation (breakdown of cell membranes) that can lead to significant liver damage.
 Hepatitis, fibrosis of the liver, and liver cirrhosis are all possible outcomes from an overly toxic liver.
 Mitochondrial damage can also occur, and this has a direct impact on metabolism.

 Structural damage to the liver, like cirrhosis, impairs the ability of the liver to distribute glycogen and fatty acids to peripheral tissues and can lead to toxic buildups of triglycerides leading to potentially fatal fatty liver disease.
 Mitochondrial impairment directly impacts metabolism and the ability to produce energy to perform work.
 Combined, these two factors can dramatically inhibit physical performance and lead to a negative spiral effect where decreased activity leads to increased toxicity in the liver.

-The moral of the story: protect your liver by limiting toxins and you will feel better, perform better, and live longer.
+To wrap up, here is the moral of the story: protect your liver by limiting toxins and you will feel better, perform better, and live longer.